pzareba22/elevators/README.md

 ## How to run the code

+The app is hosted on [GitHub Pages](https://pzareba22.github.io/elevators/)

-There are several commands availiable:
+If You want to run the code locally, You need to install dependencies via `yarn install` or `npm install` There are several commands availiable:

 -   `npm start` - starts the app locally (by default on port 3000)